jeff4/bionotes.github.io/_comp/css.md

 	1. New method introduced in CSS3: use the **box-sizing** property which applies to the **border box**.

 ### Method 1: Default--Sizing the Content Box p.
 357 - 358
+* Although this is default browser behavior, one can (optionally) specify using the content box model *explicitly* like so: `box-sizing: content-box`. (p.
+357).
+* See pictures and calculations for Content Box on p.
+358.
 * Content Box example p.
 358:

 ```css